Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Ethical Trade Manager, River Island

-You are then able to cascade this process down through your entire supply chain.
+You are then able to cascade this process through your entire supply chain, according to your priorities and schedule.

 Step 3 – Strengthen supplier relationships

-Supply chain mapping can help to strengthen the relationships with your suppliers.
+Supply chain mapping helps to strengthen relationships with your suppliers.
 It improves communication and reduces duplication of data-sharing and manual data-capture via email.

 As we gain more transparency in our supply chain, we are also growing stronger partnerships with our suppliers